SergioGordillo/SergioGordillo/README.md

 <strong> Finished projects: </strong>

   · Algoritmo Salvaje (https://www.algoritmosalvaje.com/): developed with Wordpress (I also modified some elements using CSS), just to learn about this popular CMS, and to enjoy writing about job orientation for developers. <br>
-  · I worked with a Senior Web Developer and with a UX/UI Designer to develop https://bocaoro.com/.
+  · I worked with a Senior Web Developer and with an UX/UI Designer to develop https://bocaoro.com/.
 I worked mainly with HTML5 and CSS3, and I learn some basics about React and Boostrap. <br>

 ### ⚡ Skills